Ryoka Hagiwara, composer and pianist based in Edinburgh, UK.

-Ryoka’s composition work ranges from classical to jazz, pop, ambient, and more.
-In September 2024, she released her first solo piano single, Improvisational Variations, which can be found on all major music streaming sites, including Spotify, Apple Music, YouTube, and Bandcamp.
-She will release her debut solo piano album, “ICHI”, on the 28th of February 2026.
-Multiple tracks from the album have already been featured on BBC Radio 3, including the first lead single, “In A Haze”.
+Her compositions range from classical to jazz, pop, ambient, and more.
+In September 2024, she released her first solo piano single, Improvisational Variations, and in February 2026, she released her debut solo piano album, ICHI.
+The album has been featured on BBC Radio 3 and BBC Sounds.

 As a pianist, she has also won multiple accolades, including the Silver Prize in the Sonata Concours in Japan, runner-up in the Mozart Concours in Japan, and a finalist in the Chopin Piano Competition in Asia.
 As a keyboardist, she has joined various artists for both recordings and live shows, including the Japanese boy band UNIONE.